BushtalkRadio/BushtalkClient/README.md

 ### The audio tours are not playing automatically

 Make sure you're connected with the Bushtalk Radio client <b>AND></b> logged in our website.
 Do not minimize the browser window.
 Some browsers do not support audio being autoplayed without user input.
 For the best experience try using Chrome.
+Manually play an audio tour on the website to make sure your browser isn't muted.

 ### I have a feature request or bug to report